Bonjah: History

-Glenn Mossop, Regan Lethbridge, David Morgan, Dan Chisholm first met at school in Tauranga, New Zealand and in 2004 when the members were studying at university in Dunedin, New Zealand the group went under the moniker Bonjahbango.
+Glenn Mossop, Regan Lethbridge, David Morgan, and Dan Chisholm first met at school in Tauranga, New Zealand and in 2004 when the members were studying at university in Dunedin, New Zealand the group went under the moniker Bonjahbango.

 In later 2006 Bonjahbango was shortened to BONJAH and the members relocated to Melbourne, Australia.
 In 2009 Bonjah's track Fly was featured through various promotional campaigns and in March the band released Until Dawn with lead single Bring Back The Fire receiving an Apra Nomination for best Blues & Roots song of the year and was later followed with Fly the second single which was also inducted for Apra nominations.

 During the summer of 2009 BONJAH toured Australia extensively and supported major artists such as The Who, The Beautiful Girls, Paul Kelly, Raggamuffin and played at many Australian festivals including Pyramid Rock Festival, Festival of the Sun, One Movement Festival and Moomba Festival.

 The lead single from the Album Bring Back The Fire was re released in 2010 and later featured on a 20th Century Fox movie Matching Jack which was a film based on an unfilmed script by Renew entitled Love and Mortar Matching jack opened at number eight at the Australian box office in its opening weekend, taking in total $258,011.

 Following Bring Back The Fire's national release BONJAH ended up donating all of their proceeds to the Leukemia cause and was later invited to play "light the night" which was a leukaemia benefit showcase that also featured multi ARIA award winner Wendy Mathews and members of the Jersey Boys at Sydney's recital hall on behalf of the Leukemia Foundation.

 In 2011 BONJAH released Go Go Chaos box collection set through Shock Records and toured Australia extensively on the back of their release with Triple J presenting the national tour.